-Each utility program administrators' proportion of the \$150 million statewide should be calculated based on the proportions contained in Decision

-(D.) 19-12-021, Table 1, with the proportions adjusted for the fact that SoCalGas is not required to contribute, since this decision concerns only electric peak and net peak demand savings.4
+Each utility program administrators' proportion of the \$150 million statewide should be calculated based on the proportions contained in Decision (D.) 19-12-021, Table 1, with the proportions adjusted for the fact that SoCalGas is not required to contribute, since this decision concerns only electric peak and net peak demand savings.

-While the budget allocation will necessarily be by utility service territory, MCE is also authorized to administer this program within their geographic area.
-Only the utility program administrators and MCE, among existing and experienced program administrators, are invited to submit advice letters seeking to reserve funding (and with additional details specified below).
-If the total amount of funding requested exceeds the initial \$150 million outlined in this decision, we may choose to pro-rate the requests, once we see the response from the program administrators.
-If the full amount of funding is not approved in the first round of advice letters, utility program administrators and MCE may request future allocation via advice letters in a subsequent tranche.
-The process for any subsequent tranche may be defined by Energy Division staff in the disposition of the initial round of advice letters.
+While the budget allocation will necessarily be by utility service territory, any program administrator may choose to administer this program within their geographic areas, including RENs and CCAs.
+All interested program administrators will be invited to submit advice letters seeking to reserve funding (and with additional details specified below).
+If the total amount of funding requested exceeds the initial \$150 million outlined in this decision, we may choose to pro-rate the requests, once we see the response from the program https://docs.cpuc.ca.gov/PublishedDocs/Published/G000/M321/K507/321507615.PDF.